Norwegian Forest Cat: History

 The Norwegian Forest Cat is adapted to survive Norway's cold weather.
 Its ancestors may include cold-adapted black and white British Shorthair cats brought to Norway from Great Britain some time after 1000 AD by the Vikings, and longhaired cats brought to Norway by Crusaders around the 14th century.
-These cats could have reproduced with farm and feral stock and may have eventually evolved into the modern-day Norwegian Forest breed.
+These cats could have reproduced with farm and feral stock and may have eventually evolved into the modern-day Norwegian Forest cat.
 The Siberian and the Turkish Angora, longhaired cats from Russia and Turkey, respectively, are also possible ancestors of the breed.

 Norse legends refer to the skogkatt as a "mountain-dwelling fairy cat with an ability to climb sheer rock faces that other cats could not manage."
 Since the Norwegian Forest Cat is a very adept climber, author Claire Bessant believes that the skogkatt folktale could be about the ancestor of the modern Norwegian Forest breed.
 The name Norse skogkatt is used by some breeders and fancier organizations for the modern breed.

 The ancestors of the Norwegian Forest Cat most likely served as ships' cats (mousers) on Viking ships.
 The original landrace lived in the Norwegian forests for many centuries, but were later prized for their hunting skills and were used on Norwegian farms, until they were discovered in the early 20th century by cat enthusiasts.